Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### True or False: In an impediment case, the Scrum Master can intervene to help the Development Team to remove a member from the Development Team.
+### True or False: In an impediment case, the Scrum Master can intervene to help the Developers to remove a member from the Developers.

 - [ ] False.
 - [x] True.